thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 In order to start up your API in dev mode with an active database connection, please follow the following steps:

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
-2. run `npm run infrastructure:start`
+2. run `npm run infrastructure:up`
 3. run `npm run dev`

 The above steps will make sure your API connects to the database and redis instances that gets started up with docker.
-When you finish work, run `npm run infrastructure:stop` to stop your database and redis containers.
+When you finish work, run `npm run infrastructure:down` to stop your database and redis containers.

 ### Seeding